52 Best Things to do in Taiwan & Reasons You Must Visit

 1. Some guidebooks say that Taiwan has the friendliest people in Asia.
 A little tough to prove, I know, but there’s no denying the Taiwanese are a kind-hearted, hospitable people.

 2. Taiwan’s night markets are the talk of Asia.
 There are 30+ major night markets in Taipei alone, offering an overwhelming concentration of cheap, delicious, authentic local food.
+The Shilin Night Market in Taipei is often considered to be the largest and most famous night market in Taiwan.

 3. The country has a world-renowned transportation system.
 The High-Speed Rail traverses the country in 2.5 hours, while timely trains and intercity buses provided access to remote locations.